Unmasking Love

 The mask of: The man daring to hope for love again.

 Kara came to visit after the first Venus painting and stayed.
-In this work she is Venus again and doesn’t look directly at the viewer — no longer just an image, but real true beauty and presence.
+In this work she is Venus again and doesn’t look directly at the viewer — no longer just an image, but real true beauty and lustful in presence.
 She forced me to tell her the truth: that I had been hiding myself from her and from everyone.
 To stop pushing her away.
 The blackening layers begin to peel away.
 This is the moment she said she would show herself if I did.
 The mask of hiding finally starts to fall.

 The mask of: The man learning to be seen.

 A reimagined sacred image — not divine, but deeply human.
 Here the Virgin lifts the child in pride and hope, “Lioness” style.
-It is fatherhood after the unmasking: the wish to protect, to endure, and to pass on something better for all my family.
-Painted after Kara and my first child, it carries the quiet redemption of being met when I finally showed myself, and that my daughters see around my masks, that a wonderful women loves this broken painter, as he is, and I her.
+It is love, fatherhood after the unmasking: the wish to protect, to endure, and to pass on something better for all my family.
+Painted after Kara and my first child, it carries the quiet redemption of being embraced when I finally showed myself, and that my daughters see around my masks, that a wonderful stunning women loves this broken demon painter, as he is, and I her.

 The mask of: The father and lover who chooses to stay unmasked.